Policies & Procedures

 If an appeal is granted, a $400 cancellation penalty will be assessed.
 Any refunds of fees will be based on the University refund schedule as established by the Controller’s Office.

 Students denied a release by the committee may appeal to the Student Housing Appeals Board.
 The Board is a group of faculty and staff members reporting to the Vice President for Student Affairs.
 Board decisions are final.

 RSVP is the application renewal / room re-assignment period that allows current residents to indicate their request for housing for the following academic year; assignments are not automatic and not guaranteed.
-RSVP is a two step process that takes place in mid-February or early March.
+RSVP is a two step process that takes place around November.
 Residents will receive an email via their MSU email address with instructions for submitting an online application.
 Students selected to participate in the online selection process will receive an email with detailed information on how to proceed.
 Those students will choose their rooms online based on a selection of available spaces.
 Priority for room selection is primarly based on a student's RSVP application date (the earlier a student applies for RSVP, the earlier their online room selection time slot will be).